 |in EUR million||Individual loss reserves||IBNR reserves||Survival ratio in years||Individual loss reserves||IBNR reserves||Survival ratio in years|

-In order to partially hedge inflation risks Hannover Re holds inflation-linked instruments in its portfolio that protect parts of the loss reserves against inflation risks.
+In order to partially hedge inflation risks Hannover Re holds securities in its portfolio with inflation-linked coupons and redemption amounts.
 An inflation risk exists particularly inasmuch as the liabilities (e. g. loss reserves) could develop differently than assumed at the time when the reserve was constituted because of inflation.
-This inflation protection was initially ensured by way of inflation swaps.
-From 2012 onwards we also increasingly obtained parts of the inflation protection for our loss reserves by purchasing bonds with inflation-linked coupons and redemption amounts.
-In 2015 the inflation protection was converted to the exclusive use of such bonds.
+The specified bonds protect these parts of the loss reserves against inflation risks.

 |Stress tests for natural catastrophes after retrocessions|